 Senators Chuck Schumer (D-NY) and Joe Manchin (D-WV) sponsored the budget reconciliation bill.

 The Inflation Reduction Act aims to raise taxes on corporations, lower the cost of prescription drugs, invest in IRS tax enforcement, extend ACA subsidies, and make a historic investment in combating climate change.
 Key provisions of the law include:

 - A 15% Corporate Minimum Tax Rate: Corporations with at least $1 billion in income pay a new 15% tax rate.

-- Prescription Drug Price Reform: Starting in 2025, Medicare recipients will have a $2,000 annual cap on out-of-pocket prescription drug costs.
+- Prescription Drug Price Reform: In 2025, Medicare recipients will have a $2,000 annual cap on out-of-pocket prescription drug costs.

 - IRS Tax Enforcement: The IRA invests $80 billion in the IRS over the next decade to relieve underfunding.

-- Affordable Care Act (ACA) Subsidy Extension: ACA subsidies are now extended through 2025.
+- Affordable Care Act (ACA) Subsidy Extension: ACA subsidies are extended to 2025.

 - Climate Change Investments: The law includes numerous investments in climate protection: premium tax credits aimed at reducing carbon emissions, tax credits for households to offset energy costs, and clean energy production investments.

 In addition to fighting the effects of climate change and taxing wealthy corporations, the Inflation Reduction Act reduces the deficit by extending ACA premium subsidies, enabling market stability and increasing retention as marketplaces prepare for the 2023 Open Enrollment season.